APradyut/CSHideThisDLL/README.md

 The namespace HideThis contains Hider class
 Functions:
   1. Constructor:
-      You need to pass a string password which is predefined by me.
-Mail me at adarsh.pradyut@gmail.com to get the password
+      You need to pass a string password which is "This is for me".
       USE:
           using HideThis
           :